damiendart/robotinaponcho/static_src/notes/phpstorm.md

 ### Miscellaneous customisations and settings

+  - Ensure that PhpStorm is aware of all installed PHP CLI interpreters by going to the *Settings* window, and checking *Languages & Frameworks* &rarr; *PHP*.
   - If using PhpStorm 2020.3 or later, if the option is available sync the IDE theme with the OS (on macOS change the preferred light theme to *macOS Light*).
 Otherwise, use the Darcula theme throughout.